Horsham Town Community Governance Review

 - take into account any views received in connection with the community governance review.

 Residents and other interested parties will be able to complete the consultation online or visit the Council Offices and complete a paper copy.
 You can also contact your local Ward Councillor for assistance.
-Consultation on the proposal to introduce a town council for Horsham will take place on the initial proposals from beginning of May until 16 June.
+Consultation on the initial recommendations proposal to introduce a town council for Horsham will take place from 14 August until 29 September 2025.

 You can find out who your local ward councillor is and how to contact them, on our Ward councillors webpage or call Democratic Services on 01403 215465.